waldeyr/workshop_denovo_assembly/README.md

-# Workshop De novo Aseembly and annotation of bacterial drug resistance genes
+# Workshop de novo Assembly and annotation of bacterial drug resistance genes

 The objective of this workflow is to assembly the genome of pathogen [Enterobacter cloacae subsp. cloacae NCTC 9394](https://www.ncbi.nlm.nih.gov/biosample/SAMEA3181516) and find drug-resistent genes